How to Pull Shiny Usage Data from RStudio (Posit) Connect: API Setup Guide

 If you’ve made it this far, it’s the best time to learn how to take advantage of Shiny usage data.
 Having deployed your app with RStudio Connect, you can use their API to gain a deeper insight into user data.
 This quick guide will help you prepare the right setup, so you can monitor your Shiny app usage like a pro.

-On the other hand, when you showcase the success of your app with hard numbers, you are more likely to gain stakeholders’ interests.
-A data-driven approach gives you better chances for securing a budget for further development.
+On the other hand, when you showcase the success of your app with hard numbers, you are more likely to gain stakeholders’ interest.
+A data-driven approach gives you better chances of securing a budget for further development.